 If you’re like many Americans, student loan payments may account for a large chunk of your monthly budget.
-And, during the current economic downturn due to COVID-19, you may be feeling stressed about continuing to make these payments and wondering if there’s any help available, check out the resources below.
+If you’re feeling stressed about making these payments and wondering if there’s any help available, check out the resources below.

 What is Student Loan Deferment?